PTSD VA Rating

 As explained by the National Institute of Health (NIH), post-traumatic stress disorder, or PTSD, is a result of a traumatic experience that the individual suffering from the condition went through.
 Following a traumatic event, most individuals are able to recover from the resulting symptoms over time.
 Persons who continue to experience the symptoms of PTSD in the long term following the traumatic event could be diagnosed with PTSD.

 Persons who have PTSD may experience stress and fear despite the fact that they are no longer in danger.
 The symptoms of PTSD generally begin within the first 3 months following a traumatic event but can emerge later in time.
-Some individuals recover within 6 months, while others experience symptoms that can last for 1 year or longer.
+Some individuals recover within 6 months, while others experience symptoms that can last for one year or longer.

-• A minimum of 1 re-experiencing symptom
+• A minimum of one re-experiencing symptom

-• 1 minimum avoidance symptom
+• One minimum avoidance symptom

-• 2 minimum arousal and reactivity symptoms
+• Two minimum arousal and reactivity symptoms

-• 2 minimum cognition and mood symptoms
+• Two minimum cognition and mood symptoms

 Re-experiencing symptoms include: